AlexFlasch/Crystalys/README.md

 # Crystalys
 A wrapper for Valve's DOTA2 Web API.
-Crystalys is part of the [Daedalus](https://github.com/Flascher/Daedalus) tool suite.
+Crystalys is part of the [Daedalus](https://github.com/Flascher/Daedalus) suite.
 Crystalys is intended for server-side requests, while Demon Edge (not yet in development) will handle client-side requests.
 The Daedalus npm package is a deployable API server written with express.js.